WestinSherman/ReactUdemyRerun/README.md

     S_61(614), learned that you can put multiple names in the same classname attribute.
     S_61(615), I was actually able to figure out how to create the Random Pokemon renderer...
 With the help of ChatGPT.
     S_61(616), just a Uniform Recourse Loctaor for the previouse exercise.
+    S_62(617), this is where Colt shows us how to run React on our local machine via Vite.